 Backcountry ski bindings

-The main purpose of backcountry bindings (sometimes called alpine touring or AT bindings) is to help you explore beyond ski resorts.
+The main purpose of backcountry bindings (also called alpine touring or AT bindings) is to help you explore beyond ski resorts.
 They free up your heels so you can hike up on your skis, and then lock you in for your descent.
 They’ll have a heel riser to help avoid Achilles tendon strain on the uphills.

 For touring, what works for getting up is usually at odds with what works for the descent, so strength, weight, and lightness are things to keep in mind when you’re looking at binding options.
 Backcountry ski bindings come in different styles: